-Throughout his life he was crippled by chronic back pain and alcoholism, and all the hurt and anguish found its way into his voice.
+Throughout his life, he was crippled by chronic back pain and alcoholism, and all the hurt and anguish found their way into his voice.

 He sang of sex, booze and redemption with all the hand-wringing angst of a thousand troubled rock stars since.

 Arguably the father of rock, his Move It On Over was the blueprint for Rock Around The Clock and provided one reason why Hank was elected to the Rock & Roll Hall Of Fame in 1987.

 Williams died of heart failure on New Year’s Day in 1953 in the back seat of a limo on his way to a gig in Canton, Ohio, after receiving a shot of morphine and B12 for back pain and mixing it with whiskey on the long car journey.
 He was 29.